 If you click on this word, you will get a list of all the important webpages.

-At the top right of every page is the word “Search”.
+At the top right click on “Service” and the word “Search” will appear.

-Type a word into the field and click on “Search”.
+Type a word into the field and click on the “magnifying glass” icon.

-It will give you a list for the word you have typed in.
+It will give you a list for the word you just typed.

 On our “Home” page, you will find up-to-date information.

-There are two large fields showing current exhibitions.
+There is one large field showing current exhibitions.

 As well as the “Home” page there are many subpages.

-You will find the subpages divided up into three groups.
+You will find the subpages divided up into six groups.

-From the menus, you can chose whatever you are interested in.
+From the menus, you can choose whatever you are interested in.

 You will find the main topics in the large menu at the top.